emaloney/MBDataEnvironment/README.md

 [MBExpression asString:@"There are #(10 - 3) days in the week."];
 ```

-In this example, the expression consists of three components: the text literal "`There are `", then the numeric expression `#(10 - 3)`, followed by another text literal: "` days in the week.`".
+This expression consists of three components: the text literal "`There are `", then the numeric expression `#(10 - 3)`, followed by another text literal: "` days in the week.`".

 As usual, the text literals are returned as-is, but the numeric expression is evaluated as such, resulting in the value `7`.
-So, the expression above would return the value `"There are 7 days in the week."`
+So, the expression above would return the string `"There are 7 days in the week."`

 ##### Forcing a Boolean Context

 You can evaluate a boolean expression within a non-boolean context using the notation: **`^if(`** *boolean expression* **`|`** *true result* [ **`|`** *false result* ] **`)`**.

-When this notation is encountered, *boolean expression* is evaluated in the boolean context, and based on the resulting value, either *true result* or *false result* is returned.
+When this notation is encountered, *boolean expression* is evaluated in the boolean context, and based on the result, either *true result* or *false result* is returned.

 ```objc
 [MBExpression asString:@"You ^if($user.isAdmin|have|do not have) admin privileges"];
 ```

-The result of evaluating the expression above depends on the boolean value of `$user.isAdmin`.
+The value yielded by the expression above depends on the *boolean context value* of `$user.isAdmin`.
 If it evaluates to `true`, the return value will be "`You have admin privileges`"; otherwise, it will be "`You do not have admin privileges`".

 Because either *true result* or *false result* can be empty strings, the expression above could be rewritten slightly more succinctly while achieving the same result: